-Just off the west coast of Ibiza lies a hidden gem, the Cala d'Hort Marine Nature.
-Protected in 2001 this group of 18 islands was made a UNESCO world heritage site for the vast meadows of ancient sea grass which is thought to be one of the oldest living organisms in the world.
-This grass ('Posedonia') keeps the water pristine and provides a habitat for numerous fish.
-With well over 20 dive sites to pick from we are spoilt for choice and each of these sites has something new and exciting to offer, with everything from walls to caves, drifts to wrecks and spits to reefs.
-Here are just a few of our favourite sites....
+Just off the west coast of Ibiza lies a hidden gem, the Cala d'Hort Marine Nature reserve.
+Protected in 2001, this group of 18 islands was made a UNESCO world heritage site for the vast meadows of ancient sea grass which is thought to be one of the oldest living organisms in the world.
+This 'Posedonia' sea weed not only oxygenates the water but also provides a habitat for a huge number of fish.
+With well over 20 dive sites to pick from we are spoilt for choice and each of these sites has something different and exciting to offer, with everything from walls to caves, drifts to wrecks and spits to reefs.
+Below are just a few of our many sites....

 The Point of No Return

 The Point of No Return is just one of four dives in this area, the others being; The Phoenix, The Dark Side and The Long Swim.
 These sites are generally more advanced, but there's also a shallower easier variation.
 The underwater rock formations alone are stunning but it is also an area where you can see all the whole variety of marine life that the western Mediterranean has to offer.
 As it sits on the end of the island of Esparta, there is little sediment, so the visibility is usually very good but it can be affected by occasional currents.